coderdojo-linz/coderdojo-workshop-planner/README.md

 > ### What's the CoderDojo?

-The CoderDojo is a programming club for kids and teens between 6 - 17 years in Linz/ Leonding.
+The CoderDojo is a programming club for kids and teens between 6 - 17 years in Linz/Leonding.
-We meet every two weeks for our `regular CoderDojo` and every other week for a `Playground.` You can work on a project yourself or with our mentors or friends.
+We meet every two weeks for our `Regular CoderDojo` and every other week for a `Playground.` You can work on a project yourself, with our mentors or with friends.
 You don't have the slightest idea about programming?
-Well don't worry, our mentors will help you and beginners are going to start with Scratch (if you want).
+Well don't worry, our mentors will help you and beginners are usually going to start with Scratch (if you want).

 > ### What's the Online CoderDojo?